Cautious optimization via data informativity: Applications to system analysis and control

-\end{lemma} \begin{pf} Let $(A,B)^\top \in\Sigma$.
+\begin{lemma}[Characterizing fixed points] Let $\Sigma=\calZ(M)$, where the corresponding noise model satisfies Assumption~\ref{as:noise model} and $M$ has at least one positive eigenvalue.
+Assume $A$ is stable for all $(A,B)^\top \in\Sigma$.
+Given $x\in\mathbb{R}^n$ and $u\in\mathbb{R}^r$, $\norm{x - (I\!-\!
+A)^{-1}Bu}_2\leq \varepsilon$ for all $(A,B)^\top\in\Sigma$ if and only if there exists $\gamma\geq 0$ such that \end{lemma} \begin{pf} Let $(A,B)^\top \in\Sigma$.
 First, note that we have Since $A$ is stable, we know that $I-A$ is nonsingular.
-Thus, the previous holds if and only if or equivalently, As such, the set of $(A,B)$ that satisfy the condition can be written as the solution set of a QMI.
+Thus, the previous holds if and only if or equivalently, The set of $(A,B)$ that satisfy the condition can be written as the solution set of a QMI.
 By assumption $\Sigma=\calZ(M)$.
-We can then apply the matrix S-Lemma \cite[Thm 4.7]{HJVW-MKC-JE-HLT:22} and use a Schur complement to prove the statement. \QED \end{pf} Motivated by Lemma~\ref{lem:fixed points}, we define

-Given $x\in\mathbb{R}^N$, the function $\varepsilon^-(x)$ thus gives the minimal radius of a ball around $x$, for which there exists a $u^\star$ such that the corresponding set of fixed points of each system in $\Sigma$ is contained in this ball.
+We can then apply the matrix S-Lemma~\cite[Thm 4.7]{HJVW-MKC-JE-HLT:22} and use a Schur complement to prove the statement. \QED \end{pf} Motivated by Lemma~\ref{lem:fixed points}, we define Given $x\in\mathbb{R}^N$, the function $\varepsilon^-(x)$ thus gives the minimal radius of a ball around $x$, for which there exists a $u^\star$ such that the corresponding set of fixed points of each system in $\Sigma$ is contained in this ball.
 The next result describes useful properties of this function.